-THIS MEMORANDUM OF TERMS OF EMPLOYMENT (Memorandum), is made and entered into effective as of January 1, 2020, by and between Salem Communications Holding Corporation (hereinafter referred to as Employer), and Evan D. Masyr (hereinafter referred to as Executive), upon the following terms and conditions:
+THIS MEMORANDUM OF TERMS OF EMPLOYMENT (Memorandum), is made and entered into effective as of January 1, 2020, by and between Salem Communications Holding Corporation (hereinafter referred to as Employer), and David Santrella (hereinafter referred to as Executive), upon the following terms and conditions:

 WHEREAS, Employer is a wholly owned subsidiary of Salem Media Group, Inc. (SMG);

-WHEREAS, Executive holds the position of Executive Vice President, Chief Financial Officer of Employer and, in such capacity, has provided day-to-day senior management advice as well as strategic business advice to SMG and its subsidiaries (collectively, Salem), all pursuant to an Employment Agreement dated as of January 1, 2017 (the Old Employment Agreement);
+WHEREAS, Executive holds the position of President Broadcast Media of Employer and, in such capacity, has provided day-to-day senior management advice as well as strategic business advice to SMG and its subsidiaries (collectively, Salem), all pursuant to an Employment Agreement dated as of January 1, 2017 (the Old Employment Agreement);

-WHEREAS, the Executive and Employer wish to terminate the Old Employment Agreement and any other prior agreements relating to his employment, effective as of midnight on December 31, 2019 and employ Executive pursuant to the terms of this Memorandum effective as of the date of this Memorandum;
+WHEREAS, the Executive and Employer wish to terminate the Old Employment Agreement and any other prior agreement relating to his employment, effective as of midnight on December 31, 2019 and employ Executive pursuant to the terms of this Agreement effective as of the date of this Agreement;

 NOW, THEREFORE, in consideration of the foregoing recitals, the terms and conditions set forth herein, and other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, Executive and Employer hereby agree as follows:

 1. EXECUTIVES RESPONSIBILITIES.
 Executive agrees to devote his entire business time, attention and energies to the business of Employer, including Salem.
 Executive also agrees to perform all services hereunder in a manner loyal and faithful to Employer.
-Executives title shall be Executive Vice President, Chief Financial Officer of Employer reporting directly to the Chief Executive Officer of SMG (CEO).
-Executive agrees to perform all duties reasonable and consistent with an Executive Vice President, Chief Financial Officer as the CEO may assign to Executive from time-to-time.
+Executives title shall be President Broadcast Media of Employer reporting directly to the Chief Executive Officer of SMG (CEO).
+Executive agrees to perform all duties reasonable and consistent with a President Broadcast Media as the CEO may assign to Executive from time-to-time.
 With the written consent of the CEO, Executive may accept paid board or trustee positions for other entities and may accept fees for public speaking and published writings.
 Executive may reasonably participate as a member in community, civic, and similar organizations and may pursue personal investments that do not interfere with the normal business activities of Salem.
 The performance of Executives duties shall be primarily in Camarillo, California, subject to reasonable travel as the performance of his duties in the business may require.

 2. TERM.
 Executives employment with the Employer is voluntarily entered into, and Executive is free to resign at any time.
 It is understood that this Memorandum shall not create a contract for any specific term, expressed or implied, of employment.
 The relationship of the Employer to Executive shall be one of voluntary employment at will, with no definite period of employment, regardless of the date or method of payment of wages or salary.
 The relationship may be terminated by either Executive or Employer at any time, with or without